jauco/jester/README.md

 ```

 This test asserts that the function hello will return the string `hello world`.
 To run the rest execute
-the following command from the root folder of your application:
+ `node_modules/jester-tester/bin/jester-batch.js` from the root folder of your application:

-    node_modules/jester-tester/bin/jester-batch.js

 This will run eslint on your code and run your tests in the configured browsers.
 Of course it will
 fail because there isn't any hello function.
 Create the file `src/app/features/hello.js` and try
 running jester-batch again: